Wells Fargo CEO Sloan's pay rose 35 percent in 2017 to $17.6 million

-(Reuters) - Wells Fargo & Co (WFC.N) Chief Executive Officer Tim Sloan's total compensation for 2017 was $17.6 million, about 35 percent higher than the previous year, the third largest U.S. bank said in a regulatory filing bit.ly/2pcD4QI on Wednesday.
+March 14 (Reuters) - Wells Fargo & Co Chief Executive Officer Tim Sloan's total compensation for 2017 was $17.6 million, about 35 percent higher than the previous year, the third largest U.S. bank said in a regulatory filing bit.ly/2pcD4QI on Wednesday.

 Sloan was named to Wells Fargo’s top job in October 2016 after former CEO John Stumpf was forced to resign in the aftermath of a high-profile sales scandal that has hurt the bank’s reputation and hampered its cost-cutting efforts.